 The T2ue Utility Coordination team proactively identifies and mitigates as many utility conflicts as possible, working closely with the diverse range of stakeholders at each stage of the project.
 It takes diplomacy, skillful communication and negotiating skills, blended with technical knowledge to get utility owners and project owners to collaboratively address the tasks required for successful resolution and project delivery.

 Our team at T2ue is skilled at managing collaboration.
 We understand the importance of communicating and our role engaging all stakeholders to identify the best resolution scenario, and equally important, we are fun and easy to work with.
+This is one of the reasons that we are frequently asked to be part of Design-Build project teams.
 Our ability to generate successful outcomes is shown by our high number of repeat clients who consistently come back to our Utility Coordination teams to help them resolve and manage their project’s utility issues.

 In June of 2016 the US DOT Federal Highway Administration (FHWA) conducted a national 50 state review of utility coordination processes to assess the risk posed to projects, Federal Highway Administration (FHWA) National Utility Review: Utility Coordination Process (FHWA0HIF-18-039).
 The FHWA review team concluded that “projects can be built faster, better, safer, and for less money by implementing the recommendations in the report.”
 The executive summary starts with the statement that “utility relocations have been cited for the past two decades and possibly longer as the leading cause of highway project construction cost-and-time overruns.”
 One of the key conclusions from that study showed that “gaps in information are often tied to underground utilities where Subsurface Utility Engineering is lacking, resulting in utility conflicts either being misidentified or not identified at all during the preconstruction phase.”
 The lack of states having a robust Utility Coordination program posed serious risks to successful project delivery.
 The executive summary goes on to outline “Successful Practices”, which would also apply to any type of infrastructure project, including: